Arshile Gorky Catalogue Raisonné

 Mooradian, Karlen.
 "Arshile Gorky."
 Armenian Review (Watertown, MA) 8, no. 2 (Summer 1955), ill. in b/w, p.
 51, as The Artist and His Mother.

 Goodrich, Lloyd.
 "Arshile Gorky."
-In New Art in America, John I.H.
-Baur, ed.
+In New Art in America, edited by John I.H.
+Baur.
 Greenwich, CT: New York Graphic Society, 1957, ill. in color, p.
 190, as The Artist and His Mother.

 Schwabacher, Ethel.
 Arshile Gorky.
 Introduction by Meyer Schapiro.
 New York: The Macmillan Company for the Whitney Museum of American Art, 1957.
 Monograph, pl.
 I, ill. in color, as The Artist and His Mother.